 Who Is At-Fault for an 18-Wheeler Accident?

-If you pursue a personal injury lawsuit following an 18-wheeler truck crash, you will need to pinpoint the at-fault party.
+If you pursue a personal injury lawsuit following an 18-wheeler truck crash, you must pinpoint the at-fault party.
 Multiple people may be responsible for the accident that injured you.
+Potentially liable parties include:

 A Truck Part Manufacturer